Background Information

 9. How do I ask the Court to exclude me from the Classes?

-If you wish to be excluded from the Classes and retain all your rights, you must complete an Exclusion Request Form, available at HERE and submit it by U.S. Mail by July 7, 2022.
+If you wish to be excluded from the Classes and retain all your rights, you must complete an Exclusion Request Form, and submit it by U.S. Mail by July 7, 2022.
 Be sure to sign the form and complete all required information.
 You must send your Exclusion Request Form to the address listed below:

 GM 5300 LC9 Class Action